 Bharati Mukherjee.
-Darkness (1985) Mukherjee has developed into a moderately successful and undervalued writer.
+Darkness (1985) Mukherjee has developed into a moderately successful but undervalued writer.
 This collection shows her early work, before she achieved renown and success.
 The stories are uniformly depressing and sad, occasionally brutal in their depiction of the difficulties of immigrants attempting to adapt and assimilate into their new culture, and their inevitable failures.
 These are bad enough for European immigrants, much worse for Indians, especially the upper caste Indians that make up the bulk of the Indian immigrants to America.
 The burden of class consciousness merely exacerbates the problem of becoming an ordinary American or Canadian.
 A couple of the stories deal with an Indian woman married to a white man; one wonders whether these reflect or refract Mukherjee’s experience as the wife of Clarke Blaise, a writer much overrated by himself.

 A good book, but a depressing one. **½ (2006)